VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * [/api/v1/labels](https://prometheus.io/docs/prometheus/latest/querying/api/#getting-label-names)
 * [/api/v1/label/.../values](https://prometheus.io/docs/prometheus/latest/querying/api/#querying-label-values)

-These handlers can be queried from Prometheus-compatible clients such as Grafana.
+These handlers can be queried from Prometheus-compatible clients such as Grafana or curl.

 ### How to build from sources